How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 Lab-grown diamond engagement ring style and shape

-Step 1: Learn the lab-grown diamond 4Cs
+Step 1: Learn the Lab-Grown Diamond 4CS

 When buying a lab-grown diamond engagement ring, the most important thing you need to know is that diamonds are all about the sparkle — also referred to as brilliance or fire in diamond industry lingo.
 Brilliance is influenced almost exclusively by the diamond’s cut (and only to a minimal degree by color and clarity).

-Engagement Ring Diamond Cut
+Engagement Ring Diamond Cut (Most Important)

-First and foremost, the diamond’s cut refers to how the diamond reflects light and therefore sparkles (and not the diamond shape as it is commonly mistaken for).
+First and foremost, the diamond’s cut refers to how the diamond reflects light and, therefore, sparkles (and not the diamond shape as it is commonly mistaken for).
 Diamonds are all about the sparkle, or brilliance, as the diamond industry calls it.
 Diamonds have a unique ability to radiate and emit light back, which is what makes them unique.
 Diamonds sparkle because of the stone and the precise and complicated manner the diamonds are cut.

-So, what grade should you look for?
-Easy!
-Always go for the highest available diamond cut grade.
+• Always go for the highest available diamond cut grade.
 Some graders use excellent as the highest grade, while others use ideal as the best diamond cut grade (notably IGI, which certifies most lab-grown diamonds).
 Don’t worry.
-The diamond certificate should state both the grade and the grading scale (if you can’t see the diamond certificate, buy somewhere else).
+The diamond certificate should state both the grade and the grading scale (if you can’t see the certificate, buy somewhere else).

 Engagement Ring Diamond Color

 The color refers to the absence of color (unless it’s a fancy-colored diamond).
-With white diamonds, “color” means that the diamond has a yellowish or even brown tint which you want to avoid.
+With white diamonds, “color” means that the diamond has a yellowish or even brown tint, which you want to avoid.
 More importantly, it affects light reflection and thus “fire” (which is what really matters).
 Color is graded between D (colorless and most expensive) to Z (most colored and least costly).

-The acceptable standard color range usually falls within the D-J color grade – but it also depends on the setting of the diamond.
+The acceptable standard color range usually falls within the D-J color grade, but it also depends on the setting of the diamond.
 Completely colorless diamonds are extremely rare, even with lab-grown diamonds.
 Even a little coloring won’t affect the sparkle if it’s not noticeable to the naked eye.
 Downgrading on color will save you a fortune.
 You can safely go with at most H, I, or even J in almost any case.

-Also, keep in mind that the jewelry setting will impact color appearance.
+Pro tip: Keep in mind that the jewelry setting will impact color appearance.
 For example, if you choose a yellow gold or rose gold setting, you can downgrade more on color.
 Finally, the diamond shape also affects how noticeable the color is, and so does cut grade (brilliance tends to over-shine color, quite literally).

 Learn more in our guide to lab-grown diamond colors.